IvanTsiarentsyeu/SalesforceCourse/README.md

 Create new git branch with name async_apex_task

-For AccountTriggerHandler move task creation logic to future method; set Task.IsSynced = false
+For AccountTriggerHandler move task creation logic to future method; set Task.IsSynced = false *Done: AccountHelper.createNegotiationTasks()

-Done: AccountHelper.createNegotiationTasks() *

 In AccountTriggerHandler create future method:
 For accounts in which BillingAddress changed select all related Contacts Set to all Contacts Is Synced = false; Processed By Future = true;

-Done: AccountHelper.updateContactsFuture() *
+*Done: AccountHelper.updateContactsFuture()

-*canCallFuture() check was added to AccountTriggerHandler class in order to avoid conflicts between batch jobs and future methods
+*Also canCallFuture() check was added to AccountTriggerHandler class in order to avoid conflicts between batch jobs and 2 future methods

 In AccountTriggerHandler call Queueble Job, which perform similar logic:
 For accounts in which BillingAddress changed select all related Contacts Set to all Contacts Is Synced = false; Processed By Queue = true;

-Done: UpdateContactsQueueable (failed to access to the Contacts through the Trigger variables, used SELECT instead.
+*Done: UpdateContactsQueueable (failed to access to the Contacts through the Trigger variables, used SELECT instead.
 Logs and failed code are in comments)

 Crate Batch Job which select all tasks with  Is Synced = false Batch should copy from Account.Owner.Name to Task.AccountOwner__c